 The Opening Needs To Be Finished

-The next step is the opening of the fireplace and it needs to be opened to give it the feeling of the fireplace that not only looks authentic but looks like you are actually using it.
+The next step is the fireplace’s opening, and it needs to be opened to give it the feeling of the fireplace that not only looks authentic but looks like you are actually using it.
 Now that you have your massive square opening, you can use some of the pallets to cover up the top end and only leave a small area for you to use as an opening.

-You might need to cut the pallets to the right size, but once you have measured one of them, you can actually use the same measurements for the other pallets that will be used in the covering process as well.
-Your wood clamps can be really handy here if you have glued the wood pallets onto one another for a perfect feel.
-I would encourage you to also add a couple of nails to ensure it holds up.
+You might need to cut the pallets to the right size, but once you have measured one of them, you can actually use the same measurements for the other pallets used in the covering process.
+Your wood clamps can be convenient if you have glued the wood pallets onto one another for a perfect feel.
+I would encourage you also to add a couple of nails to ensure it holds up.

 I generally like adding another smaller or rather thinner pallet to the bottom of the fireplace.
-This pallet covers up some of the bottoms, but also looks a little better and you can place more things inside, with only the makeshift wood fire that will be exposed for your guests to see and to improve the overall decorations of your home.
+This pallet covers up some of the bottoms and looks a little better, and you can place more things inside, with only the makeshift wood fire that will be exposed for your guests to see and improve the overall decorations of your home.

 Adding The Mantel

-The size of the mantel will be up to you and if you would like to use it for decorations or storage.
+The mantel’s size will be up to you and if you would like to use it for decorations or storage.
 You can easily cut your wood to the exact size to ensure the mantel is perfect and does not need any additional work to be completed.
 The mantel generally gives it a good look and makes it more functional as a fireplace.

 Finishing It Up

 Now that you have everything set together and the entire fireplace looks like one, you can start with the finish.
-Since wood pallets are at risk of damage and even having worms make a nest inside of them, you will need to do some sort of pest control.
-The best way to do this is to spray the wood with some sort of substance that will deter this from happening.
+Since wood pallets are at risk of damage and even having worms make a nest inside them, you will need to do some pest control.
+The best way to do this is to spray the wood with some substance to deter this from happening.

-If you would like the pure look of wood, you can now leave it like this, but adding some varnish will prolong the longevity of the wood and make it work a little better.
-The varnish is cheap and it can add to the color, but using simple wood paint can also get the job done efficiently without you having to do a great deal of additional maintenance.
+If you would like the pure look of wood, you can now leave it like this, but adding some varnish will prolong the wood’s longevity and make it work a little better.
+The varnish is cheap, and it can add to the color, but using simple wood paint can also get the job done efficiently without you having to do a great deal of additional maintenance.

 Adding The Detail

-There are a few options that you can choose to use when you are trying to emulate the look of having a fire burning.
+You can choose to use a few options when you are trying to emulate the look of having a fire burning.
 These can range from simple paper or plastic cut-outs to a fully electric design that will ensure it is possible to turn it on and off as you please.
 Depending on your budget and your level of creativity, you can choose anyone.

 As we have mentioned, the electronic alternative is another great way to ensure you can get the job done.
 It might be a little more expensive, but modern technology allows us to buy a complete fire set.
-This is much like electronic candles and it will all work with LED lighting.
+This is much like electronic candles, and it will all work with LED lighting.
 You might even get a remote to turn it on and off.
-One of the top options we have found will enable to user to also choose the color and this potentially emulates the fire temperature.
+One of the top options we have found will enable the user to choose the color, which potentially emulates the fire temperature.